jtlocsei/academic-kickstart/content/post/ssh-tunnel-bypass-allowtcpforwarding/index.md

 There are several [workarounds described on unix.stackexchange](https://unix.stackexchange.com/questions/406695/how-to-ssh-forwarding-with-allowtcpforwarding-set-to-no), but they look fiddly and require multiple commands in multiple terminal windows.
 I haven't tried them.

-There's also a tool called [SaSSHimi](https://www.tarlogic.com/en/blog/sasshimi-evading-allowtcpforwarding/) (for "evading AllowTcpForwarding") that looks like it may no longer be maintained.
+There's also a tool called [SaSSHimi](https://www.tarlogic.com/en/blog/sasshimi-evading-allowtcpforwarding/) (for "evading AllowTcpForwarding") that looks unmaintained.
 I haven't tried it either.